eosnetworkfoundation/docs/docs/30_getting-started-guide/index.md

 | Installing Antelope prebuilt binaries is a convenient method for beginners.
 If you want to try advanced build methods, see [Installing from Source](https://developers.eos.io/manuals/eos/v2.1/install/build-from-source/index).

 # Build and Deploy Hello World Smart Contract
-After your local development environment is fully configured, you are ready to build and deploy your first Hello World Smart Contract on the Antelope blockchain platform.
+After your local development environment is fully configured, you are ready to build and deploy your first Hello World Smart Contract on the Antelope blockchain framework.

 ### Use Pre-configured Web Environment